joequant/bitquant-vasp/standards/source/phase1.md

 3. The platform operator proposes to report any suspicious trading activity to the relevant authorities.

 Risk Management:
-1. The platform operator proposes to maintain a risk management framework that will identify and assess risks, implement controls to mitigate those risks, and monitor the effectivenessof those controls.
+1. The platform operator proposes to maintain a risk management framework that will identify and assess risks, implement controls to mitigate those risks and monitor the effectiveness of those controls.
 2. The platform operator proposes to regularly review its risk management framework to ensure it remains effective in a rapidly evolving regulatory and technological environment.

 Cybersecurity: